stevejburr/website/content/post/2019-02-04-home-advantage-in-test-cricket.md

 This graph was built from yearly data, the figures are simply the total number of tests won by the home and away teams divided by the total number of test matches played in that year.
 Throughout this post I've made heavy use of [loess](https://en.wikipedia.org/wiki/Local_regression), which is a type of regression, to produce smooth lines for the visualisations.
 I think this helps to make sense of trends in quite a messy dataset, but it is worth noting that the patterns you will see in the raw data are less clear than these summaries might suggest.

 As the thing we ultimately care about is "Home advantage" we can simplify this graph to only look at one variable.
-Thoughtout I'm going to consider home advantage to be the difference in win rate between the home team and the away team.
+Throughout I'm going to consider home advantage to be the difference in win rate between the home team and the away team.
 So if the home team wins 50% of the time, and the away team 30% of the time then there's a home advantage of 20% points.

 ![Graph of home advantage in test cricket over time](/post/2019-02-04-home-advantage-in-test-cricket_files/home_advantage_simple.png)